Judy Teen: Critical reception

 Donald A. Guarisco retrospectively reviewed the song for AllMusic, stating, "Most glam acts were either arty or purely commercial, but other groups were able to blend both styles to create singles that were as challenging as they were catchy.
 Harley was able to straddle this balance and 'Judy Teen' is a good example of this skill".
 He noted the "light-hearted lyrics", the "swinging mid-tempo verses" with a "waltz-like beat" and the "more up-tempo chorus that builds to an effervescent peak".
 He concluded, "The song's plentiful hooks [are wrapped] in some unique ear candy, the result catchy enough for a wide audience but clever enough to snare in ambitious listeners with its wordplay."
 Carol Clerk of Classic Rock, in a 2006 review of The Cockney Rebel – A Steve Harley Anthology, commented on the song being "exquisitely crafted and arranged, and determinedly eccentric to boot".
 Chris Roberts of Uncut commented, "Harley's band slid perfectly into the post-Ziggy/Roxy slipstream, all mannered English vocals, florid lyrics and sexual-theatrical rock.
 Tricksy hits like 'Judy Teen' and 'Mr. Soft' displayed arch wit."
+In 2022, Uncut listed "Judy Teen" at number 16 on their "Top 40 Glam Rock Singles" list.
+The magazine wrote that Harley's "arch vocal mannerisms" gave the "ode to flamboyance" a "Carmen Miranda quality", and, with its "co-starr[ing] pizzicato violin", the song "sounded wonderfully decadent on daytime radio".

 In a 1990 interview, English musician and singer David Gedge of The Wedding Present recalled "Judy Teen" as being an early musical influence, "The first single I heard was 'Judy Teen' on Top of the Pops and I thought it was brilliant.
 I've always liked things which are a bit extreme, and for someone to come into TOTP and look like that and make this record that was so strange, I was quite impressed by it really."
+Suggs, the lead singer of Madness, picked it as the "first song I fell in love with" in a 2025 feature for The Guardian.
+He also recalled how he "liked [Harley's] look" on Top of the Pops.